MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/ui-extensions-qr-bill-management.md

 If your customer is also using [!INCLUDE[prod_short](../../includes/prod_short.md)], the payment reference is imported when receiving QR-bills, transferred to the Vendor Ledger Entries page, and used as a reference when creating vendor payments.
 For more information, see [Receiving QR-Bills](ui-extensions-qr-bill-management.md#receiving-qr-bills).
 The flow is similar to the previous ESR Reference functionality that the QR-bills are replacing.
 Eventually, payment files (pain.001) will be sent from the customer's business app to their bank with the message to transfer the amounts to the vendor's account.
 The bank will produce a customer statement file (camt.054) that the vendor can import to reconcile accounts.
 This file will include the payment reference and is imported through the Data Exchange Framework that is updated by the QR-Bill Management extension to import camt.054 files.

 For ESR references, you could configure information, for example, so that they contain the customer number and invoice number.
 You cannot configure the payment reference in QR-bills.
 There will always be a 1:1 relation between an issued QR-bill and a payment, which makes reconciliation easy and eliminates the need to configure the payment reference on QR-bills.
 Instead, [!INCLUDE[prod_short](../../includes/prod_short.md)] uses a unique counter for the payment reference.
 Additionally, logic is in place to block import or scan of the same payment reference twice.

+### Formats for QR references and creditor references

+The QR reference consists of 26 numerical positions plus a check digit.

+The ISO Creditor Reference (ISO 11649) enables the creditor to make automatic comparisons between their bills and the incoming payments.
+It must include the value *RF* in position 1-2 and a correct test character in position 3-4, and can include up to a maximum of 25 characters.

 ## <a name="multiplebankaccounts"></a>Using multiple bank accounts as issuers of QR-Bills